surge-synthesizer/OB-Xf/REWORK.md

 Plan of attack: clean it up some and understand it then run with paramSet on

-- Group programmer buttons - they can do select in group now though
 - Does tghe key command handler do anything?
 - Broken: MIDI Program Change.
 Whats the workflow we want?